What is Green Revolution?

 - Low Productivity: India’s traditional agricultural practices yielded insufficient food production.

 M.S.
-Swaminathan, who is also known as the Father of the Green Revolution in India has contributed to the development of high-yielding variety seeds (Wheat and Rice) thereby helping India achieve food security.
+Swaminathan, who is also known as the Father of Green Revolution in India has contributed to the development of high-yielding variety seeds (Wheat and Rice) thereby helping India achieve food security.